 That one time… I went to Mostar, sat on a restaurant terrace with a beautiful view, drank a local beer and ate a traditional meal for only 5 euros!

 When I did a summer trip to the Balkans in 2016, I found myself running out of money.
-I was in Montenegro and felt like the uber-touristy towns Budva and Kotor were starting to burn a whole in my wallet.
+I was in Montenegro and felt like the uber-touristy towns of Budva and Kotor were starting to burn a hole in my wallet.
 I freaked out and decided to seek refuge in Mostar for half a week, and my God did it save me money.